Joolanda/MyfLix-Movie-app/README.md

 - Allows existing users to update their user info or to delete their account
 - Allows existing users to add or remove movies to/from their list of favorites

-For more information about each endpoint and data that is requestet and responded see *documentation.hmtl*.
+For more information about each endpoint, see *documentation.hmtl*.

 ## Dependencies
 *Back-End*   | *Front-End*